Social Democratic Party of Saarland: Before its foundation

-In the Saar Territory there was no home-rule by the citizens but a government, the Governing Commission (Regierungskommission, Reko) appointed by the League of Nations.
+In the Saar Territory, there was no home-rule by the citizens but a government, the Governing Commission (Regierungskommission, Reko) appointed by the League of Nations.
 The Reko consisted of five members, none elected by the people, but one appointed by France, one by Germany, who had to be a native from the Saar Territory, and three other nationals appointed by the League of Nations.
 The members of the Governing Commission served one year terms.

 The Governing Commission decided on all legislation autonomously.
 According to paragraph 23 of the Versailles Treaty the Governing Commission was to establish an assembly of elected representatives of the inhabitants of the Saar Territory in such a manner as the Governing Commission would determine itself.
 So on 24 March 1922, after four years without any official representation of the people, the Reko decreed the formation of a Saar Territory assembly called the Regional Council (Landesrat).
 In June 1922 the Governing Commission held the first election of the Regional Council, and starting with the second election of the Regional Council the legislation period was extended from three to four years, with elections in 1928, and in 1932.

 The Regional Council counted 30 members, the Governing Commission deliberately determined one person as the chairperson, the president of the Regional Council (Landesratspräsident).
-In the first legislation period the Reko did not even chose the president from the midst of the Regional Council.
+In the first legislation period the Reko did not even choose the president from the midst of the Regional Council.
 The assembly was no parliament, but only consultative, the representatives were only to be heard, but had no say in legislation.
 The agenda of matters to be debated was exclusively set up by the Governing Commission.
 The members of the Regional Council had neither the right of interpellation, nor the right to actively bring a subject to the agenda, let alone they were entitled to table a bill.
 Its members did not enjoy immunity.
 So in case the Governing Commission did not set an issue on the Regional Council's agenda it could only send delegations to the League of Nations with pleads, and so the Regional Council did.
 In the Regional Council the SPD had five (1922, 1928), six (1924) and three seats (1932), with over the years altogether nine different Social Democratic representatives being once or more often elected.

 With this situation being as it was also the Social Democrats joined the so-called pro-German block in the Regional Council opposing the autocratic rule by the Governing Commission.
 The SPD demanded the return of the Saar Territory to Germany in order to let the Saar people live in a country allowing the people to elect a parliament and its government in self-determination.